 - Set all bow/stern/brest/spring lines after docking

 - Helmsman describes approach and pickup side on departure path.
-Ensures no strain on mooring lines while bow crew is holding the
+Ensures no strain on mooring lines while the bow crew is holding the

 - Bow crew prepares mooring line.

 - Ready with boat hook